YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/README.md

 agd_bb_result = arr.agd_bb(X)
 ```

-Second, for each setting, we generate an independent sample of size *n = 100* and compute four mean estimators: the Sample Mean, the Huber estimator, the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein Method. **Figure 1** displays the &alpha;-quantile of the estimation error, with &alpha; ranging from *0.5* to *1* based on 2000 simulations.
+Second, for each setting, we generate an independent sample of size *n = 100* and compute four mean estimators: the Sample Mean, the Huber estimator, the Alternating Gradient Descent estimator, and the Alternating Gradient Descent with Barzilai-Borwein Method. **Figure 1** displays the &alpha;-quantile of the estimation error, with &alpha; ranging from *0.5* to *1* based on 2000 simulations.

 The four mean estimators perform almost identically for the normal data.
-For the heavy-tailed skewed distributions, the deviation of the sample mean from the population mean grows rapidly with the confidence level, in striking contrast to the DA-Huber estimator, the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein Method.
+For the heavy-tailed skewed distributions, the deviation of the sample mean from the population mean grows rapidly with the confidence level, in striking contrast to the DA-Huber estimator, the Alternating Gradient Descent estimator, and the Alternating Gradient Descent with Barzilai-Borwein Method.

 ![figure 1](https://github.com/YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/blob/main/example/figure_1.png)

-**Figure 1**: Estimation error versus confidence level for the sample mean, the DA-Huber, and the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein estimator based on *2000* simulations
+**Figure 1**: Estimation error versus confidence level for the sample mean, the DA-Huber, and the Alternating Gradient Descent estimator, and the Alternating Gradient Descent with Barzilai-Borwein estimator based on *2000* simulations

 Finally, in **Figure 2**, we examine the *99%*-quantile of the estimation error versus a distribution parameter measuring the tail behavior and the skewness.
 That is, for normal data we let &sigma; vary between *1* and *4*; for skewed generalized *t* distributions, we increase the shape parameter *q* from *2.5* to *4*; for the lognormal and Pareto distributions, the shape parameters &sigma; and &alpha; vary from *0.25* to *2* and *1.5* to *3*, respectively.

-The DA-Huber, the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein estimator show substantial improvement in the deviations from the population mean because the distribution tends to have heavier tails and becomes more skewed.
+The DA-Huber, the Alternating Gradient Descent estimator, and the Alternating Gradient Descent with Barzilai-Borwein estimator show substantial improvement in the deviations from the population mean because the distribution tends to have heavier tails and becomes more skewed.

 ![figure 2](https://github.com/YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/blob/main/example/figure_2.png)

 **Figure 2**: Empirical *99%*-quantile of the estimation error versus a parameter measuring
-the tails and skewness for the sample mean, the DA-Huber, and the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein estimator
+the tails and skewness for the sample mean, the DA-Huber, and the Alternating Gradient Descent estimator, and the Alternating Gradient Descent with Barzilai-Borwein estimator

 ## License